Saadzoi Law

 The Accelerated Rehabilitative Disposition (ARD) Program

-For first time offenders, the Pennsylvania ARD Program offers a second chance.
+For first-time offenders, the Pennsylvania ARD Program offers a second chance.

 Get a Free Legal Case Evaluation to Find Out if You Are Eligible.

-ARD is considered a diversionary or “first time offender” program, designed to divert first time offenders for different charges like DUI in PA, DUI of a Controlled Substance, PA Drug Charges, or other crimes from entering the criminal justice system.
+ARD is considered a diversionary or “first-time offender” program, designed to divert first-time offenders for different charges like DUI in PA, DUI of a Controlled Substance, PA Drug Charges, or other crimes from entering the criminal justice system.

-When a first time offender is accepted into the ARD program, the Commonwealth of Pennsylvania suspends the charges against the offender, but requires that certain court-ordered conditions are followed.
+When a first-time offender is accepted into the ARD program, the Commonwealth of Pennsylvania suspends the charges against the offender but requires that certain court-ordered conditions are followed.

-Contact PA DUI Attorney Saadzoi Today
+Contact Saadzoi Law Today

 610-566-5956